MDMangini/personal-website/content/authors/admin/_index.md

       year: 2014
     - course: PhD in Political Economy and Government
       institution: Harvard University
-      year: "Expected: 2022"
+      year: "2022"
 email: ""
 superuser: true
 highlight_name: false
 ---
-I am currently a Ph.D. candidate in the Political Economy and Government program, which is jointly administered by the Harvard Departments of Government and Economics and the Harvard Kennedy School.
+I recently graduated from Harvard University with a Ph.D. in Political Economy and Government.
+Beginning in September 2022 I will be a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University.
 Before graduate school I worked in economic consulting and I graduated from the University of Pennsylvania in 2014.
-My research primarily studies the international political economy of trade using formal and quantitative methods.
+My research primarily studies the international political economy of trade, but I also have interests in state formation and the politics of structural transformation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Mangini-CV-Jan-2021.pdf" "newtab" >}}CV{{< /staticref >}}.